Last Updated on September 14, 2020 by Scott

 In addition to the possibly prohibitive price, another big downside to a steel enclosure is that it is not portable.

-It’s fine to use at home but if you want to be able to take your portable generator to different locations, you’ll be stuck without a safe way to power it in wet conditions everywhere else.
+It’s fine to use at home but if you want to move your portable generator, you’ll be stuck without a safe way to power it in wet conditions everywhere else.